jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ![categoryValue_GS_demo1](categoryValue_GS_demo1.png)

-### QIII.2: How to find drivers with significantly overlapped target genes ?
+### QIII.2: How to find drivers share significantly overlapped target genes ?

-- Sometimes, user want to check the target genes' intersection between different drivers.
+- To check the target gene overlapping among drivers, users can use `draw.bubblePlot()` in a different way.
-Here, `draw.bubblePlot()` could be used for this purpose by some modification.
-User need to prepare a geneset to gene list and a fake transfer table.
+Just change the input into ome gene list (from gene set) and a fake conversion table.

 ```R
 gs2gene_target <- analysis.par$merge.network$target_list[driver_list]